sidharth1017/Tourisminraj/README.md

 # Database Mangment and system

-## Project Title - Fest Information System
+## Project Title - Tourism in Rajasthan
 ### Installation of Project

 1. Python shloud be installed on your laptop